on the blog

 Read More

-Becoming a franchise owner can be an incredible step toward independence—but not all franchises are created equal.
+Owning a franchise can be an incredible step toward independence—but not all franchises are created equal.
 What works for one person might be a terrible fit for another.
 Believe me, I learned the hard way!
 I will dive more into that in a second.
+But first…

-The top two questions that people ask me – which is NOT the most important question.
+Take a look at the top two questions that people ask me when they are looking at owning a franchise, which are NOT the most important questions.

 1. “What’s the best franchise?”